WindJammer6/2.-Tic-Tac-Toe-Game-Python/README.md

 # Tic-Tac-Toe-Game-Python-:x::o:
-A simple game of Tic Tac Toe in Python (User vs AI).
+A simple game of Tic Tac Toe in Python (User vs CPU).
 Python libraries used: random

 <br>